 - Increased thirst

 - Pain, bruising, swelling, itching, and infection (at the site of injection)

-Insurance Coverage of Medication Assisted Treatment
+- SAMHSA Medication Assisted Treatment

 - The University of Colorado MAT Toolkit

 - MAT Guide for Addiction Counselors

 MAT Treatment at Avenues Recovery